phatdang1/YuMmO1Oy9RilHjFM/README.md

 Predict if a customer is happy or not based on the answers they give to questions asked.

 Attempts:
-In this project I use the following model: K-Nearest Neighbor, Random Forest Classifier, Decision Tree, and Neural Network.
+In this project I use the following model: K-Nearest Neighbor, and Random Forest Classifier.
+Using K-Nearest Neighbor:

+              precision    recall  f1-score   support

+           0       0.67      0.62      0.64        13
+           1       0.64      0.69      0.67        13

+    accuracy                           0.65        26
+   macro avg       0.65      0.65      0.65        26
+weighted avg       0.65      0.65      0.65        26

+Using Random Forest Classifier:

+              precision    recall  f1-score   support

+           0       0.86      0.58      0.69        33
+           1       0.66      0.90      0.76        30

+    accuracy                           0.73        63
+   macro avg       0.76      0.74      0.73        63
+weighted avg       0.77      0.73      0.72        63

 Result:
-Random Forest Classification and Neural Network give the highest accuracy using 5-fold cross validation
+Random Forest Classification and Neural Network give the highest accuracy, percision and f1-score.

+Discussion:
+Due to the small number of training data, the highest accuracy that this model can reach is 73%.